SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DomInstance.md

 Security checks are done on CRUD actions when permission flags are configured on the `DomManagerSecuritySettings` (in the [ModuleSettings](xref:DOM_ModuleSettings)).

-- To **read** `DomInstances`, the user needs the permission flag defined by `DomManagerSecuritySettings.ViewPermission`.
+- To **read** a `DomInstance`, the user needs the permission flag defined by `DomManagerSecuritySettings.ViewPermission`.

-- To **create or update** `DomInstances`, the user needs the permission flag defined by `DomManagerSecuritySettings.CreateAndUpdateDomInstancePermission`.
+- To **create or update** a `DomInstance`, the user needs the permission flag defined by `DomManagerSecuritySettings.CreateAndUpdateDomInstancePermission`.

-- To **delete** `DomInstances`, the user needs the permission flag defined by `DomManagerSecuritySettings.DeleteDomInstancePermission`.
+- To **delete** a `DomInstance`, the user needs the permission flag defined by `DomManagerSecuritySettings.DeleteDomInstancePermission`.

 ## Notes